dvklopfenstein/ReactomePy/README.md

 ## To Cite

-_Please cite the following research paper if this repo is used in your research_:
+_Please cite the following if this repo is used in your research_:

 Klopfenstein DV and Dampier W
 [**Understudied disease genes are similar to gene neighbors in human, mouse and fly**](https://www.nature.com/articles/s41598-018-28948-z)